 Lots 14-15 must be zoned PB – Planned Business.

-An agreement that provides access to and connectivity between the proposed “Oak Opening Drive” within the Plat, and Deer Point Drive within the Town of Rutland continuing to U.S.H.
+An agreement that provides access to and connectivity between the proposed “Oak Opening Drive” within the Plat, and Oak Opening Drive and Deer Point Drive within the Town of Rutland continuing to U.S.H.
 51, must be approved and executed by the City and the Town of Rutland.
-The agreement must provide for the improvement of Deer Point Drive in a manner that is acceptable to the Town of Rutland and the City.
-The agreement must also contain assurances acceptable to the City that the Town will not act unilaterally in a manner that would prevent Deer Point Drive from serving as a means of entering and exiting the lands within the Plat, except when necessary for emergency or maintenance purposes.
+The agreement must provide for the improvement of Oak Opening Drive and Deer Point Drive within the Town of Rutland in a manner that is acceptable to the Town of Rutland and the City.
+The agreement must also contain assurances acceptable to the City that the Town will not act unilaterally in a manner that would prevent Oak Opening Drive and Deer Point Drive from serving as a means of entering and exiting the lands within the Plat, except when necessary for emergency or maintenance purposes.
 The City shall have no obligation to negotiate or enter such an agreement, except in the manner and on such terms as the City, in its sole discretion, deems appropriate.

-Deed restrictions must be recorded that prohibit any development of Lots 21-23 until the proposed “Oak Opening Drive” is improved and connected to S.T.H.
-138.

 All unpaid special assessments levied against any lands within the Plat must be paid before the City will sign a Final Plat.

 Before the City will sign a Final Plat, Developer must provide written confirmation from the Capital Area Regional Planning Commission (“CARPC”) that the Plat and the proposed development of the lands within the Plat are consistent with and meet all of the conditions and recommendations adopted by CARPC or the Department of Natural Resources in connection with the addition of the lands within the Plat to the City of Stoughton Urban Service Area.